 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Melanoma accounts for only about 1% of all skin cancers, but causes the great majority of skin cancer-related deaths.
-It is one of the most common cancers in young people under 30, especially in young women.
+It’s one of the most common cancers in young people under 30, especially in young women.

-Knowing how to spot a melanoma is important because early melanomas are highly treatable.
-Melanoma can appear as moles, scaly patches, open sores, or raised bumps.
+Knowing how to spot melanoma is important because early melanomas are highly treatable.
+Melanoma can appear as moles, scaly patches, open sores or raised bumps.

 Use the American Academy of Dermatology's "ABCDE" memory device to learn the warning signs that a spot on your skin may be melanoma:

-Some melanomas do not fit the ABCDE rule, so tell your doctor about any sores that won't go away, unusual bumps or rashes, or changes in your skin or in any existing moles.
+Some melanomas don't fit the ABCDE rule, so tell your doctor about any sores that won't go away, unusual bumps or rashes or changes in your skin or in any existing moles.

-Another tool that can be used to recognize melanoma is the “ugly duckling” sign.
-If a mole looks different from the others, it is the ‘ugly duckling’ and should be seen by a dermatologist.
+Another tool to recognize melanoma is the ugly duckling sign.
+If one of your moles looks different from the others, it’s the ugly duckling and should be seen by a dermatologist.